moby/moby/man/docker-run.1.md

 Note:

 You would have to write policy defining a `svirt_apache_t` type.

+## Setting device weight

+If you want to set `/dev/sda` device weight to `200`, you can specify the device weight by `--blkio-weight-device` flag.
+Use the following command:

+   # docker run -it --blkio-weight-device "/dev/sda:200" ubuntu

 # HISTORY
 April 2014, Originally compiled by William Henry (whenry at redhat dot com)